ardoq/rxbeach/docs/README.md

 The side bar contains all the documentation articles.
-We advice you read through all the articles under "Fundamentals" in the order they are listed, and then read the articles under "Recipies" and "Techniques" as you need them.
+We advice you read through all the articles under "Fundamentals" in the order they are listed, and then read the articles under "Recipes" and "Techniques" as you need them.